Tereziekasalie/english-for-designers/Storytelling/index.md

 ## Storytelling

-There are lot of things that can take our attention.
-But thing that do it the most…
+There are lot of things that can take away our attention.
+But the one thing that does it the most…

-Its thing that everyone has.
+It’s the thing that everyone has.

 ![Attention](1.jpg)

-#### And it's phone!
+#### And it's your phone!

-Today is hard not to have a phone at all.
+Today it’s hard not to have a phone at all.

-Its big part of our life.
+It’s a big part of our life.

-You need it like an child because of good relationships with classmates.
+You need it like a child because of good relationships with classmates.

-Contact friend, because your business…
+Contact friend, because of your business…

 ![Havetobeactive](2.png)